hashmap-kz/kubectl-envsubst/README.md

 ### Usage:

 ```
+# substitute variables whose names start with one of the prefixes
+kubectl envsubst apply -f manifests/ --envsubst-allowed-prefixes=CI_,APP_

+# substitute well-defined variables
-kubectl envsubst apply -f manifests/ --allowed-prefixes=CI_,APP_
+kubectl envsubst apply -f manifests/ --envsubst-allowed-vars=CI_PROJECT_NAME,CI_COMMIT_REF_NAME,APP_IMAGE

+# mixed mode, check both full match and prefix match
-kubectl envsubst apply -f manifests/ --allowed-vars=CI_PROJECT_NAME,CI_COMMIT_REF_NAME,APP_IMAGE
+kubectl envsubst apply -f manifests/ --envsubst-allowed-prefixes=CI_,APP_ --envsubst-allowed-vars=HOME,USER
 ```

 ### Options:

-- --allowed-vars     : cmd flag, that consumes a list of names that allowed for expansion
+- --envsubst-allowed-vars     : cmd flag, that consumes a list of names that allowed for expansion
-- --allowed-prefixes : cmd flag, that consumes a list of prefixes (APP_), and variables that not match will be ignored
+- --envsubst-allowed-prefixes : cmd flag, that consumes a list of prefixes (APP_), and variables that not match will be ignored